+In July 2019, Lundin Mining completed its previously announced agreement to acquire the Chapada Mine from Yamana.
 Chapada has been in production since 2007 and is a relatively low-cost South American copper-gold operation.
 The ore is treated through a flotation plant with processing capacity of 23 million tonnes of ore per annum.
-Yamana continues to discover additional resources at Chapada and as a result has begun examining a potential plant expansion that would increase the processing rate up to 32 million tonnes of ore per annum.
-In 2018, Yamana filed an updated technical report which outlines a 29 year life of mine plan.
-For more information, visit the Yamana website at www.yamana.com.
+Yamana, the previous owners, discovered additional resources at Chapada and as a result began examining a potential plant expansion that would increase the processing rate up to 32 million tonnes of ore per annum.
+Lundin Mining is currently evaluating these and other scenarios for expansion.
+In 2017, an updated technical report was filed which outlines a 29 year life of mine plan.
+For more information, visit the Lundin Mining website at www.lundinmining.com.